ISFB Observatory of banking and financial skillsJune 10, 2026, 5:35:37 PM

 Our four objectives

-Anticipate changes in professions and the skills required for the banking and finance sector in French-speaking Switzerland.
+1. Anticipating changes in the workforce and the skills required in the banking and finance sector in French-speaking Switzerland.

-Connect managers, experts and academic partners in a privileged exchange framework for skills development in the banking and finance sector in French-speaking Switzerland.
+3. To bring together business leaders, experts, and academic partners in a dedicated forum for exchanging ideas on skills development in the banking and finance sector in French-speaking Switzerland.

 What we do